High Hill, Texas: Old High Hill Cemetery

-The Old High Hill Cemetery is located on a six-acre tract on FM 2672, approximately 1 mile south of the St. Mary Catholic Church.
+The Old High Hill Cemetery is located on a six-acre tract on FM 2672, approximately one mile south of the St. Mary Catholic Church.
 The property on which it is situated was once the property of George Herder (1818–1887), a German immigrant and a veteran of the Battle of San Jacinto.
 The land was originally conveyed by John Herndon, N. W. Faison, and Henry Ebeling for the purpose of erecting a schoolhouse or college.
 Families who cherished the rolling hills of the High Hill countryside and its good farm land expressed the wish that it be their burial place when plans for the school did not materialize.

 Many pioneers who developed the agricultural, business, and cultural pursuits of the community are buried in Old High Hill Cemetery.
 A few are: John Christian Baumgarten (1836–1912), who erected the first cottonseed oil mill in Texas for friend, John F. Hillje.
-John Christian Baumgarten worked diligently to have the railroad build through the area that would become Schulenburg and is recognized as “The Father of Schulenburg.”
+John Christian Baumgarten worked diligently to have the railroad build through the area that would become Schulenburg and is recognized as "The Father of Schulenburg".
 Louis Schulenburg (1810–1887), after whom the town of Schulenburg is named.
 Friedrich Gustav Seydler (1806–1869), father of the first Wendish family to immigrate to Texas.
-Paul Stuercke Sr. (1827–1902), professor and in charge of the public school for 30 years.
-The oldest stones in the cemetery mark the graves of August Wolters and Friedrich Eicholt who died in 1861.
-The cemetery contains about 400 graves.
+Paul Stuercke Sr. (1827–1902), was a professor and in charge of the public school for 30 years.
+The oldest stones in the cemetery mark the graves of August Wolters and Friedrich Eicholt, who died in 1861.
+The cemetery contains approximately 400 graves.
 Many of the old High Hill settlers buried there have living descendants who remained responsible for its upkeep for many years.
 Family members cared for the site until 1963, when the Old High Hill Cemetery Association, Inc. was organized.
-In January 1976 an official Texas Historical Marker for the Old High Hill Cemetery was erected and dedicated.
+In January 1976, an official Texas Historical Marker for the Old High Hill Cemetery was erected and dedicated.
 The marking of local historic sites and landmarks is part of the Texas Historical Commission's program to preserve history, arouse interest in historical places, and acquaint the people of the community with their unique heritage.
-The Old High Hill Cemetery is a perpetual care cemetery with a Board of Directors and Trustees which monitor activities.
+The Old High Hill Cemetery is a perpetual care cemetery with a board of directors and Trustees which monitor activities.
 Meetings of the Old High Hill Cemetery Association are held each year on the last Sunday in April.